Why Control Rooms Need Optimized Display Solutions

-Staff and operators in control rooms, command centers and NOCs are in charge of overseeing company infrastructure, security, operations, telecommunications, safety and more.
-They rely heavily on accurate and timely (mostly real time) data that helps them make informed decisions about their business operations.
+Team leaders and Operators in control rooms, command centers, Network Operations Centers (NOCs), Security Operations Centers (SOCs) and Emergency Operations Centers (EOCs) are in charge of overseeing company and community infrastructure, security, telecommunications, safety, and more.
+They rely heavily on accurate and timely data to make informed mission-critical decisions.

-For example, a communications service provider—providing TV, internet and phone service to a large population—has a wide variety of variables to carefully look at, in order to minimize downtime, anticipate problems before they happen, reduce business impact of any issues that do occur and ensure a reliable service.
+For example, a telecommunications service provider—managing internet, TV, and phone services across large networks—has a wide variety of variables to carefully look at, in order to minimize downtime, anticipate problems before they happen, reduce business impact of any issues that do occur, and ensure reliable services.
 They will be monitoring and studying:

 Dashboards provide at-a-glance views of KPIs (key performance indicators) relevant to a particular objective or business process (e.g. sales, marketing, human resources, or production).
-They help people visualize data and key metrics, which in a control room or command center are then used to make more informed decisions.
+They help people visualize data and key metrics, which is a control room or command center is then used to make more informed decisions.

-There are plenty solutions out there that allow you to organize all the data into dashboards, but whatever tool you choose, every control room needs a video wall to display those dashboards and juggle among them in real time.
+There are many software tools that allow processing data into dashboards, but whatever tool you choose, every control room needs a video wall to display those dashboards and juggle among them in real-time.

 Video walls really are the ideal solution for control rooms, command centers and NOCs

-Without a video wall each team member in the control room may be isolated in a silo, it’s hard to ensure everyone is using the same, complete information when making decisions or recommendations.
+While individual networked computers are still present in most control rooms, they are no longer the ideal tool for collective control and operations management.
+Without a video wall, each team member may be isolated in a silo, and it can be hard to maintain complete information and consensus when making decisions or recommendations.
 By having a video wall, all the necessary information is shared and seen by everyone, and of course team members can easily reference it during discussions and decision making.